-THREE ABILITIES are fundamental in English-speaking contexts for tertiary students and postgraduates, and for business and professional people who need to write letters and reports and give talks.
+THREE ABILITIES are indispensable in English-speaking contexts for tertiary students and postgraduates, and for business and professional people who need to write letters and reports and give talks.

 The first is to write English well.
-The second is to set out questions and responses to them (in speech as well as in writing) clearly and in a logical order.
-The third is to engage for oneself in sound reasoning.
+The second is to present questions or topics and responses to them (in speech as well as in writing) clearly and in a logical order.
+The third is to engage for oneself in sound and fruitful reasoning.

-In these Sets, the three documents named below deal, respectively, with the three abilities:
+In these Sets, my three documents named here (two booklets and one single page) deal, respectively, with the three abilities:

 - Reasoning, in Set C.

 QPS would best be studied by most readers of this Introduction in conjunction with my book Making up Sentences (“MS”: third edition, Learningguild 2021).
 With it I have helped both native and non-native speakers of English to increase their understanding of sentence-construction and improve their practice of it.

 The cumulative study of its six chapters would make a substantial part of an excellent secondary education in English suitable alike to young people and to adults.
 Appendix A, “Abbreviations for Annotation”, would be helpful both to students and to anyone who wants to make detailed comments on someone’s written work.
 Click here if you wish to download a free copy of MS or parts of it.